Presented by Boston Playwrights’ Theatre

 (Boston, MA) The pop culture obsessions of today are the classics of tomorrow: 50 Shades of Grey is Twilight fanfiction; the Twilight Saga is influenced by Wuthering Heights; Wuthering Heights was controversial in its day for its critical examination of religious hypocrisy, and class inequality within the gothic fiction genre.
 If the cultural narrative in response to a book shows us who we are as a society, then The Book Club Play at Boston Playwrights’ Theatre shows us that book snobs are insecure secret-hiders.

 Becca A Lewis brings to the character of Ana an unexpected physical comedy.
-She gives Ana unexpected mannerisms and idiosyncrasies that leap off the stage.
+Ana at first appears too uptight to be physically comedic.
+Lewis gives Ana unexpected mannerisms and idiosyncrasies that leap off the stage.
 Ana is a woman we can’t help but watch as she digs deeper into her own hole.

 Brooks Reeves plays the Pundit, an amalgamation of unique characters who deliver monologues on the joys of reading.
 We don’t see a lot of Reeves but his work makes a lasting impression.
 He delivers several truths: reading is one of life’s greatest pleasures; it doesn’t matter what you read as long as you do; humans need stories like they need each other.